Kzra/VHost-Classifier/README.md

 **VHC-Analysis:** run this script from within the Host-Assigned directory of the run you want to analyse.
 The script will write walk the directory tree and write each Counts.csv file to a Total_Counts.csv file which will be saved in the Host-Assigned directory.
 This file makes it easier to compare the overall host diversity of viruses in your input.

+*If you use this software for publication, please cite [this publication] (https://doi.org/10.1093/bioinformatics/btz151)*

 **References:**<br/>
 Virus-Host DB: Mihara, Tomoko, et al. "Linking virus genomes with host taxonomy."
 Viruses 8.3 (2016): 66.

 IMG/VR: Paez-Espino, David, et al. "IMG/VR: a database of cultured and uncultured DNA Viruses and retroviruses."
 Nucleic acids research (2016): gkw1030.

-*If you use this software for publication please cite my github.*